libra/website/docs/my-first-transaction.md

 ## Add Libra Coins to Alice’s and Bob’s Accounts

 Minting and adding coins to accounts on testnet is done via Faucet.
 Faucet is a service running along with the testnet.
 This service only exists to facilitate minting coins for testnet and will not exist for [mainnet](reference/glossary.md#mainnet).
-It creates Libra with no real world value.
+It creates Libra with no real-world value.
 Assuming you have [created Alice’s and Bob’s account](#create-alice-s-and-bob-s-account), with index 0 and index 1 respectively, you can follow the steps below to add Libra to both accounts.

 ### Step 1: Add 110 Libra to Alice’s Account